Periodontal Treatment and Care

 Non-Surgical Gum Disease Treatment

 For a less-invasive approach to periodontal disease, there are non-surgical therapy options such as scaling and root planing and tray delivery systems.
 Scaling and root planing is essentially a deep cleaning of the tooth root.
 This removes harmful plaque and other toxins from the tooth root and gum pocket areas.
-After a deep cleaning, surgical gum disease treatment may not be required.
+After a deep cleaning, surgical gum disease treatment may not even be required anymore.

 Another non-surgical treatment option is to administer medication to the teeth via trays made from impressions of your teeth.
-Visit our office to determine which treatment option, surgical or non-surgical, is right for you, given the severity of your gum disease.
+Visit our Billings dentist office to determine which gum disease treatment option, surgical or non-surgical, is right for you, depending on the severity of your gum disease.